fantastic-pancake/pancakes-against-humanities/README.md

   - Everyone draws white cards until they once again have ten.

 ## Tech
-This application is built in React, using the RxJS library to create and subscribe to event streams.
+This application is built in React, using the [RxJS](https://github.com/Reactive-Extensions/RxJS) library to create and subscribe to event streams.
 RxJS is also employed on the server, and the two are connected via Websockets.
-The enables application state to be managed as event streams, found as stores in React, and as models serverside.
+The enables application state to be managed as event streams, found as 'stores' in React, and as 'models' serverside.
+Further explaination can be found in [docs](https://github.com/fantastic-pancake/pancakes-against-humanities/tree/master/docs).
+There is also an excellent [primer](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) on RxJS.

-Tech Used
+###Tech Used
 - HTML5/CSS3
 - Gulp/Webpack/Babel
 - Jasmine